COLA: A Benchmark for Compositional Text-to-image Retrieval: Discussion and Limitations

-\paragraph{Limitations} This work finetunes vision-language models toward compositional attribute-object retrieval.
-Hence, compared to the original pre-trained models~\cite{radford_learning_2021}, finetuned models probably lose some of the other generic capabilities, such as question answering, captioning, etc. While we focus on attribute-object compositionality, there is still significant room for exploration of other types of compositional structures such as relationships, scene graphs, and counting~\cite{grunde2021agqa,gandhi2022measuring}.
-Further testing is also required to see how it fares with sensitive attributes and objects —whether it is predisposed towards attaching incorrect attributes to objects because of racial/political biases in the data~\cite{buolamwini2018gender}.
+This work finetunes vision-language models to test design choices for compositional attribute-object retrieval.
+Thus, compared to the original pre-trained models~\cite{radford_learning_2021}, we may lose some other generic capabilities, such as question answering, captioning, etc. For example, our best adaptation scores $83\%$ zero-shot on CIFAR10 \cite{krizhevsky2009learning}, as compared to $87\%$ for pre-trained CLIP.
+However, by just using $5\%$ of CIFAR training data (less than 1 epoch), we reach $92\%$ accuracy while maintaining performance on our \task{} task.
+We would also like to stress that our goal is not to train a new foundation model but to explore design choices that allow for compositional reasoning.
+While we focus on attribute-object compositionality, there is still significant room for exploration of other types of compositional structures such as relationships, scene graphs, and counting~\cite{grunde2021agqa,gandhi2022measuring}.
+A great avenue for future work could be collecting more detailed annotations (about the type of objects and compositions in the queries) on larger sets of images to help pinpoint themes where models are failing.
+Further testing is also required to see how it fares with sensitive attributes and objects— whether it is predisposed towards attaching incorrect attributes to objects because of racial/political biases in the data~\cite{buolamwini2018gender}.
 Additionally, it is important to re-evaluate our results in the context of newer vision-language models that are being proposed.
 Finally, we would like to point out that our finetuning strategy isn't specific to compositions, suggesting its potential applicability for adaptation to other downstream tasks, especially since similar strategies and modules have been used for other computer vision tasks~\cite{tan_lxmert_2019, singh_flava_2022, kamath_mdetr_2021}.